-To test our algorithm of the implementation the curvatures of a perfect sphere with $r=1$ and a diatomic molecule with atomic radius $r=10$ with bond length=2.
-The expected curvature value for the sphere and hemispheres of the diatomic are given by the relation $\kappa = \frac{1}{r}$.
-Figure \ref{fig:11} shows the diatomic curvature estimations. \ref{fig:12} shows the curvature distribution of interfacial particles at a particular liquid-liquid phase separation condition.
+To test our algorithm, the curvatures of a perfect sphere with $r=1$ and a diatomic molecule with atomic radius $r=10$ and bond length=2.
+The expected curvature values for the sphere and hemispheres of the diatoms are given by the relation $\kappa = \frac{1}{r}$.
+Figure \ref{fig:11} shows the diatomic curvature estimations. \ref{fig:12} shows the curvature distribution of the interfacial particles under a particular liquid-liquid phase separation condition.